codedCoderr/money-transfer-system/README.md

 # unit tests
 $ yarn run test

-# e2e tests
-$ yarn run test:e2e

 # test coverage
 $ yarn run test:cov
 ```

 # Introduction

-This API provides endpoints for user and role management, including authentication, registration, role assignment, and user deletion.
-It uses NestJS, Prisma, and SQL for backend implementation.
+This document provides a comprehensive overview of the Money Transfer API built using NestJS, TypeScript, and PostgreSQL.
+The API allows users to register, manage their balance, and transfer money to other users using usernames.
 They are documented below.

 ## Registration

 Description: Registers a new user

-Endpoint: /auth/register
+Endpoint: /users

 Method: POST